fevsea/fevsea.github.io/index.md

 [Link to material [es]](https://github.com/IEEE-BCN-SB/linux-terminal-workshop)

 ### Python introductory course
-This was a free course organized by IEEE BCN SB in colaboration with LinucUPC held in 2017 and 2018.
+This was a free course organized by IEEE BCN SB in collaboration with LinucUPC held in 2017 and 2018.
-For the later edition a jupyter notebook was created with teory and problems (some material was lost).
+For the later edition a jupyter notebook was created with theory and problems (some material was lost).

 _Python, Jupyter notebook, material, speaker_